zlatanvasovic/hackwork/CONTRIBUTING.md

 ## Issues

 Only accepted issues are bug reports and feature requests.
 Bugs are discrete and reproducible problems fixable within the Hackwork code.
-Please read the following guidelines before opening any issue.
+Read the following guidelines before opening any issue.

 * **Search for existing issues.** It's painful to go through a lot of duplicate issues.
 You help a lot by first checking does someone else reported the same